madhavkarri/-CarND-KidnappedVehicle-P5/README.md

 Prediction Step

 Post particles initialization, next step would be to predict the vehicle's position.
 Using motion models predict where the vehicle would be at the next time step, by updating based on yaw rate and velocity, while accounting for Gaussian sensor noise.

+Equations for updating x, y and the yaw angle when the yaw rate is not equal to zero:
+![][image3]